Dooders/Dooders/docs/Learning.md

 # Learning

-A majority of research will be spent experimenting with different methods and techniques for a Dooder to learn from the environment.
+One of my primary goals is to experiment how a Dooder can learn from the environment.
+A majority of research will be spent testing different methods and techniques for a Dooder to take information from the simulation and use it to extend its life.

 Basically, the Dooder agent will learn through its experiences and perceptions in the simulation.
-How that Dooder takes those experiences and perceptions and turns it into decisions, is the piece that willbe open to experimentation.
+How that Dooder takes those experiences and perceptions and turns it into decisions, is the piece that is open to experimentation.

 ### Basic Example
 Simple Neural network based movement.
-Driven by
+Goal driven targets.

 Logic